-Required courses: SOC 101 Introduction to Sociology $^{^{\ast}}$ 3 or SOC 101H Introduction to Sociology (Honors) List A: Complet e seven units 7 SOC 102 Contemporary Social Problems SOC/PSYC 104 Statistics for Behavioral Science or PSYC/ SOC 104H Statistics for Behavioral Science (Honors) Liet R. Complet a six units Salact two courses It is 6
+SOC 101 Introduction to Sociology 3 or SOC 101H Introduction to Sociology (Honors) SOC 102 Contemporary Social Problems 3 SOC/PSYC 104 Statistics for Behavioral Science 4 or PSYC/SOC 104H Statistics for Behavioral Science (Honors) List A: 6 units.
+Se elect two courses.
+(It is recommended 6

-List B: Complete six units.
+List A: 6 units.
 Select two courses.
-It is recommended that you select courses that meet lower-division major preparation requirements at your intended transfer university.
+(It is recommended that you select courses that meet lower-division major preparation requirements at your intended transfer university.)